pete-hotchkiss/sassdoc-theme-pheek/README.md

 - Fix the inconsistent left alignment of annotation details
 - Use FontAwesome icons for _function_, _variable_ and _mixin_ labels on the @see and @usedby annotation blocks

+Let me know if you find any other display quirks and I'll patch 'em.
+If you end up using the theme - thanks - and ping me a link.
+I'm [@petehotchkiss](http://twitter.com/petehotchkiss) on Twitter

 ![alt text](https://github.com/pete-hotchkiss/sassdoc-theme-pheek/raw/master/example.png "Code Example")

 ## Up and running...